-- Written confirmation of zoning from local government official - Explanation or copy of applicable zoning ordinance - HOME funds: see HOME/HUD Environmental Guidance
+- Written confirmation of zoning from local government official - Explanation or copy of applicable zoning ordinance

 XI.
 OPERATING UTILITIES

 Required project operating utilities (gas and electric service), as applicable, must be available to the proposed development site at the time of Application Submission.
 To be considered "available" for the purposes of this section, all easements necessary for the utility providers to extend utilities to the property and commitments from the utility providers to extend utilities to the property must be secured at the time of Application Submission.
 Evidence of such easements and commitments from the utility provider must be included in the Application.